JRissberger/somethingmeta601/README.md

 ## Fall 2025

 Hi im jack :3
+This is an edit where when this is edited a merge conflict will occur!!
-*This README contains basic information about the project and its artifacts.
-If kept up to date, it will act as a primary dashboard for the project.*
+_This README contains basic information about the project and its artifacts.
+If kept up to date, it will act as a primary dashboard for the project._

 ## Team Members